vamsiReddy03/nesprnt-case-study/README.md

 Students log in with their college email, upload PDFs, configure per-document print settings, pay via UPI, and get a tracked Order ID — all in under 2 minutes.
 The admin verifies payments, sends print instructions to the shop via WhatsApp with one tap, and students are notified by SMS when their order is ready.

 > Built solo.
 Deployed to production.
-Used by real people every day.
+Used by real people

 ---